MobileTechium/bash_script/README.md

 #Step by Step Guide on how to install

 1. All you need to do is clone the repository to your local computer, to do that, type "git clone https://github.com/MobileTechium/bash_script.git" and you are good to go.
-2. To run the script navigate to the bash directory using "cd bash"
+2. To run the script navigate to the bash directory using "cd bash*"
 3. Now, run the script with "bash bash.sh"